We are continuing to organise full-scale virtual conferences which retain all the features of physical seminars,

-The BBC exists to enrich people’s lives with great programmes and services that inform, educate and entertain.
-Its vision is to be the most creative, trusted organisation in the world.
+The BBC's mission has remained the same for almost 100 years; to enrich people’s lives with great programmes and services that inform, educate and entertain.

-The new Royal Charter which started on 1st January 2017 sets out five purposes for the BBC.
-They are:
+The current Royal Charter, which started on 1st January 2017 sets out five purposes for the BBC.